Norrismi/your-weather/README.md

 This is one of the first react applications I built.
 Of course, at the time, fetching the API was something new for me to master.
 Another challenge was the css design.
 I was inspired to use a design very close to the design of The Weather Channel's website.
 Using the free weatherstack API, I was only provided with a handful of data stats.
 I had to pick the stats I wanted while trying to match the design of The Weather Channel's website.
 For a simple application, I am pleased with the way it turned out.
 One of my favorite parts was working with and seeing the results of the CSS gradients.  <br />

-This application is live (see address above), while working with Heroku hosting, I was stumbled on why the application appeared broken when using https.
+This application is live (see address above), while working with Heroku hosting, I was perplexed as to why the application appeared broken when using https.
 After googling and reading the weatherstack documentation, I found the free Weatherstack API only was available on http.
-From this I learnt it helps to keep a level head and think logically through the steps of action.  <br />
+From this I learnt it always helps to keep a level head and think logically through the steps of action.  <br />